The Empire Strikes Back (1980)

 As it turns out, we don’t agree on everything.
 Who knew?

-67 Darth Vader's Office is Really Weird
+67 Darth Vader's Office is Really Weird/Jedi Weekend

 Launch your probe droids and cut open your tauntaun!
 It’s time for part one of our two-part discussion of “The Empire Strikes Back.”
 Does Han Solo just want to be loved?
 Is Chewie sabotaging the Falcon on purpose?
 Why is snowy Hoth the setting?
 Why is Ben Kenobi a man of few words?
 Who’s scruffy-lookin’?
-And what is the purpose for Darth Vader’s clamshell office, anyway?
+What is the purpose for Darth Vader’s clamshell office, anyway?
+We dissect the evolution of the Han-Leia relationship, the truly playful nature of Yoda and the importance of Dagobah, Vader’s agenda and his crunchy gloves, and Luke’s continuing adventures with garbage.